 Dick Tomeo is a retired partner and former chair of the firm's Tax Group who has a broad background in both federal and state tax matters, including transactional matters, the representation of clients before taxing agencies, and the representation of tax-exempt organizations such as health care institutions.

-Mr. Tomeo has been a member of the editorial board of, and a frequent contributor to, the Journal of Multistate Taxation and a contributing author to the CCH Guidebook to Connecticut Taxes.
+Dick has been a member of the editorial board of, and a frequent contributor to, the Journal of Multistate Taxation and a contributing author to the CCH Guidebook to Connecticut Taxes.
 He has also served as the senior topical editor for taxation for the Connecticut Bar Journal.
-Mr. Tomeo has been named to the Connecticut Super Lawyers® list in the area of Tax since 2006 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+Dick was selected to the Connecticut Super Lawyers list from 2006 to 2012.